abelmehari/abelmehari.github.io/_portfolio/​THE EFFECTS OF COVID-19 ON THE FINANCIAL PERFORMANCE OF INSURANCE COMPANIES A CROSS COUNTRY ANALYSIS OF ROA, ROE AND STOCK RETURNS .md

 ---
-title: " The Effects Of Covid-19 On The Financial Performance Of Insurance Companies: A Cross Country Analysis Of ROA, ROE And Stock Returns "
+title: "The Effects Of Covid-19 On The Financial Performance Of Insurance Companies: A Cross Country Analysis Of ROA, ROE And Stock Returns"
-excerpt: "Short description of portfolio item number 1<br/>
+excerpt: "s.
+1<br/>"
 collection: Portfolio
 ---

 **Research Proposal**